Wes Moore

 Something sound wrong about this?
 It should.
 They call it "dying with dignity," but its anything but that.
 And it's coming to a healthcare provider near you.

-To better educate you on this practice, this article will provide a basic introduction to assisted suicide in the following three points:
+To better educate you on this practice, this article will provide a basic introduction to assisted suicide by covering the following topics:

 Introduction to assisted suicide: What is it?